Code of Student Rights and Responsibilities

 Generally, jurisdiction and the conduct process will be limited to behavior that occurs on University Premises or at University-sponsored activities.
 Jurisdiction and the conduct process will apply to the conduct of Students, Student groups and Student Organizations that occurs off campus when such conduct adversely affects a member of the University Community and/or the behavior reflects a clear disregard for the rights and responsibilities found herein.

 Each Student will be responsible to comply with this Code from the time of application for admission through the actual awarding of a degree as well as during the academic year and during periods between terms of actual enrollment ( even if their conduct is not discovered until after a degree is awarded).
 The Code shall apply to a Student’s conduct even though the conduct violation may have occurred before classes begin or after classes end.
-The Dean of Student Services may choose to pursue conduct charges even if the Student withdraws from school while a conduct matter is pending.
+The Vice Chancellor of Student Services may choose to pursue conduct charges even if the Student withdraws from school while a conduct matter is pending.

-Any Student found by the University to have committed any of the following misconduct is subject to the Consequences outlined in Article VII.
-The authority to determine if a specific act is subject to Consequences shall be determined pursuant to the procedures set forth in this Code or University Policy, as applicable.
+Any Student found by the University to have committed any of the following misconduct is subject to the Educational Consequences outlined in Article VII.
+The authority to determine if a specific act is subject to Educational Consequences shall be determined pursuant to the procedures set forth in this Code or University Policy, as applicable.

 Non-Academic Acts of Dishonesty: Non-Academic Acts of Dishonesty are acts of dishonesty not related to a Student's academic performance.
 Non-Academic Acts of Dishonesty may include, but are not limited to, the following: